BenMMarshall/abmAnimalMovement/README.md

 ## Core simulation function

 The `abm_simulate()` function is the main purpose of the package.
-Guidance on how to parametrise the simulation can be found in accompanying documentation; however, a more detailed walk-through can be in the vignette/preprint *COMING SOON*. <!-- add link here when ready -->
+Guidance on how to parametrise the simulation can be found in accompanying documentation; however, a more detailed walk-through can be found in the vignette/preprint *COMING SOON*. <!-- add link here when ready -->